Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Proposed Solution

-Given an RGB-D image of the source bin and a CAD model of the object, the objective is to retrieve ($\object^i$, $\pose^i$) such that it maximizes the chance of achieving target configuration $\hat{p}^j$, where $D(p^i,\hat{p}^j) \leq \epsilon$.
-To achieve this, the image is passed through a {\tt MaskRCNN} convolutional neural network~\cite{he2017mask}, which is trained to perform segmentation and retrieve the set of object instances $\objectset$.
-An image segment is ignored if it has a number of pixels below a threshold.
-It is also ignored, if {\tt MaskRCNN} has small confidence that the segment corresponds to the target object.
-Among the remaining segments, instances $\object^i \in \objectset$ are arranged in a descending order of the mean global Z-coordinate of all the RGBD pixels in the corresponding segment.
-Then, 6D pose estimation is performed for the selected instance~\cite{175}\cite{stocs}.
+Given an RGB-D image of the source bin $\binit$ and a CAD model of the target object category, the objective is to select $\object^i$ that can achieve a pose $\pose^i$ given the next available target pose $\hat{p}^j$ so that $D(p^i,\hat{p}^j) \leq \epsilon$.
+To achieve this, the image is passed through {\tt Mask-RCNN}~\cite{he2017mask} trained to perform segmentation and retrieve the visible subset of object instances $\objectset$.
+An image segment is ignored if it has a number of pixels below a threshold or if {\tt Mask-RCNN} has small confidence the segment is of the target object category.

-If, given the detected 6D pose of the instance, the top-facing surface does not allow the placement of the object via a top-down pick, the next segment instance is evaluated in order of the mean global Z-coordinate.
-If no object reveals a top-facing surface, then the first object in terms of the maximum mean global Z-coordinate is chosen for picking.
+The remaining segments are arranged in a descending order given the mean global Z-coordinate of all the RGB-D pixels in each segment.
+Then, 6D pose estimation is performed for the highest-order instance~\cite{175}\cite{stocs}.
+If the detected 6D pose reveals that the object's top-facing surface does not allow its placement via a top-down pick and place, the next segment instance in the ordering is evaluated.
+If no object reveals a top-facing surface, then the object with the maximum mean global Z-coordinate is chosen for picking.

-For the selected object, a picking point, i.e., a point where the suction cup will be attached to the object, is computed over the set of points registered against the object model.
-It utilizes a picking-score associated in a pre-processing step with each model point, which indicates the stability of the pick on the object's surface.
-The score calculates the distance to the center of the object mesh.
-A continuous neighborhood of planar pickable points is required to make proper contact between the suction cup and the object surface.
-Thus, a local search is performed around the best pick-score point to maximize the pickable surface.
+For the chosen object, a picking point, i.e., a point where the suction cup is attached, is computed over the point cloud registered against the object model.
+The approach uses a pre-computed picking score on the object model, which indicates the pick's stability by minimizing the distance to the object's center.
+A continuous neighborhood of planar pickable points are required to make proper contact between the suction cup and the object's surface.
+A local search is performed around the best score point to maximize its pickable surface.
+The pick is performed at that maximum and the picked object is transferred to the target pose.